SolaceDev/pubsubplus-aws-ha-quickstart/README.md

 For data, the event broker cluster can be accessed through the ELB’s public DNS host name and the API or protocol specific port.

 ![alt text](/images/solace_tutorial.png "getting started publish/subscribe")

+# Updating or Upgrading the HA cluster

+It is important to note that, AWS HA quickstart will not be used to modify an existing deployment.
+That is, you can not update, one deployment  configuration to another with the quickstart.
+You can not for instance migrate PubSub+ broker HA nodes in public VPC to a private VPC by running the AWS HA quickstart.
+You can also, not upgrade or downgrade docker images or other configurations after installation.
+It is strictly for installation and has no update workflow.

 ## Contributing